-Describe a variety of healthcare professions, indicating the purpose and scope of practice of each one.
-Healthcare la Research and report on the historical development of the healthcare industry, its leaders, and its response to major scientific advancements.
-Professions 1b Research and report on the impact of medical research on the healthcare industry.
+Healthcare Professions Describe a variety of healthcare professions, indicating the purpose and scope of practice of each one.
+Research and report on the historical development of the healthcare industry, its leaders, and its response to major scientific advancements.
+Research and report on the impact of medical research on the healthcare industry.
+Investigate and present information about a healthcare career area of interest. --------------------------- --

-1c Investigate and present information about a healthcare career area of interest.
-Ethics 2 Identify and explain legal and ethical practices related to the healthcare industry, including malpractice, negligence, invasion of privacy, HIPAA, ethics and law, Patients' Bill of Rights, licensure, and use of social media.
-2a Research and report on a medical malpractice case.
-Communication 3 Demonstrate verbal and nonverbal communication techniques appropriate for healthcare industry settings.
-Examples: active listening, electronic communication etiquette Medical Math 4 Apply the metric system to convert standard weights, measurements, and volumes commonly used in a healthcare setting.
-4a Determine time using the 24-hour time format utilized in the healthcare industry.
-Medical Terminology 5 Identify common medical terms and abbreviations associated with the healthcare industry.
-Health Science Principles 6 Describe basic structures and functions of the human body systems.
-7 Research and report on current health and wellness topics.
-Examples: mental health, stress management, body image Health 7a Explain risk factors that contribute to illness, including heredity, environment, lifestyle, diet, and age. and Wellness 7b Describe environmental conditions and lifestyle choices that affect wellness.
-Examples: stress, diet, pollution, screen time
+Ethics Identify and explain legal and ethical practices related to the healthcare industry, including malpractice, negligence, invasion of privacy, HIPAA, ethics and law, Patients' Bill of Rights, licensure, and use of social media. a.
+Research and report on a medical malpractice case.
+Communication 3.
+Demonstrate verbal and nonverbal communication techniques appropriate for healthcare industry settings.
+Examples: active listening, electronic communication etiquette Medical Math 4.
+Apply the metric system to convert standard weights, measurements, and volumes commonly used in a healthcare setting.a.
+Determine time using the 24-hour time format utilized in the healthcare industry.
+Medical Terminology 5.
+Identify common medical terms and abbreviations associated with the healthcare industry.
+Health Science Principles 6.
+Describe basic structures and functions of the human body systems.
+Health and Wellness 7.
+Research and report on current health and wellness topics.
+Examples: mental health, stress management, body image Explain risk factors that contribute to illness, including heredity, environment, lifestyle, diet, and age.
+Describe environmental conditions and lifestyle choices that affect wellness.
+Examples: stress, diet, pollution, screen time Explain how cultural and individual differences relate to wellness and quality of life and how these differences impact the overall health of society.
+Summarize practices for the prevention and early detection of diseases, including health screenings and examinations.

-7c Explain how cultural and individual differences relate to wellness and quality of life and how these differences impact the overall health of society.
-7d Summarize practices for the prevention and early detection of diseases, including health screenings and examinations.
-8 Measure, record, and graph height and weight.
-Technical Skills 8a 8b 8c 8a Demonstrate medical aseptic techniques for handwashing.
-8b Demonstrate basic first aid skills.
-Examples: controlling bleeding, injecting epinephrine, administering naloxone, providing basic wound care 8c Demonstrate cardiopulmonary resuscitation (CPR), use of an automated external defibrillator (AED), and first aid for choking victims.
+Measure, record, and graph height and weight. a.
+Demonstrate medical aseptic techniques for handwashing. b.
+Demonstrate basic first aid skills.
+Technical Skills Examples: controlling bleeding, injecting epinephrine, administering naloxone, providing basic wound care c.
+Demonstrate cardiopulmonary resuscitation (CPR), use of an automated external defibrillator (AED), and first aid for choking victims.

-Healthcare Career Exploration

-Course Duration Nine weeks (Content standards 1-1c are required) OR One semester (Content standards 1-1c, 2-2b, 3-3c are required) OR One year (All content standards are required)

-Grade Levels 6-8
+Healthcare Career Exploration Course Duration Nine weeks (Content standards 1-1c are required) OR One semester (Content standards 1-1c, 2-2b, 3-3c are required) OR One year (All content standards are required) Grade Levels 6-8 Prerequisites

-Prerequisites